 1. Open a pre-order store

-Once your campaign ends, you can keep the momentum going outside of Kickstarter or Indiegogo with pre-orders.
+Once your campaign ends, you can keep the momentum going with pre-orders.
 This not only gives people a chance to purchase items they’ve missed out on, but also gives you an opportunity to raise more money.
 You can use BackerKit to create a pre-order store, which enables you to manage pre-order backers and campaign backers in the same place.

 crowdfunding preorders